amateev/real-crm/README.md

 create-react-app client

-9. we go into the client folder and run this command
+9. we go into the client folder and run this command (in client folder)

 yarn install